WebApiContrib/WcfWebApiContrib/readme.txt

  FSharpServer        - FSharp host using Preview 3 Silverlight         - Silverlight example client and server  (Using Preview 3)

-Formatters           - Reusable classes that serialize and deserialize types into wire representations.
+Source               - Code that will go into the NuGet Formatters          - Reusable classes that serialize and deserialize types into wire representations.

-Security             - Examples of using Message Handlers to do authentication
+ MessageHandlers     - Reusable message handlers OperationHandlers   - Reusable operation handlers

+Security             - Pablo's Security project.
+If he is ok with it, this will be replaced by the Security folder in the MessageHandler project

 libs                 - Home of third party libraries used by this probject.
 Probably will be replaced by Nuget packages at some point.

 tools

-If this is the first time you are downloading and running this project it is likely that you are going to have difficulty getting the Preview 3 projects to run.
-Please be patient whilst the various contributors get the projects upgraded.
-There were quite a lot of breaking changes in this project so it may take a while.